aparkerw/pattern_matcher/README.md

 Pattern Matcher
 ============

-Gem to help alert site admins when sensitive data is exposed on their site.
+Gem to help manage, test and run regex pattern matchers for a given project.

 Gem can be found on rubygems at https://rubygems.org/gems/pattern_matcher